 - From Shanghai: Bus 806 leaves for Luzhi Ancient Town from Shanghai Zhongshan Bus Station every half an hour, and it takes about two and a half hours to complete the journey.

 - From Suzhou to Luzhi Ancient Town: Take bus 18, 52, 518, 521, 525, 526, or 563

 Where to stay in these ancient water towns

 To make a deep visit of these ancient water towns I would suggest you spend two days for a trip to the towns outside of Shanghai.
 The night view from some towns, for example in Wuzhen, Tongli, Xitang, is also the highlight.
 It is suggested to stay one overnight to experience the night life.
-There are less tourists in the evening as well.
-You can find some local offers at Booking.com.
-Give the name of the towns above you will get many reasonable accommodations.
+Besides, there are less tourists in the evening as well.
+You can find some local offers on the following platforms.

-If you stay in one water town you can also combine a trip to the other town as well. there are some local bus connections as well.
-Ask the local tourist office for the updated information.
+If you stay in anyone of the ancient water towns you can also combine a trip to the other town as well.
+There are some local bus connections as well.
+Nevertheless, you should always ask the local tourist office for the updated information.